Welcome to today's edition of the Rush 24-7 podcast.

 And it's hard to go on to bigger and better things in this program.

-Once you get here, uh you are at the top, which is why most of the people that have been here for 15, 16 years are still here.
+Once you get here, you are at the top, which is why most of the people that have been here for 15, 16 years are still here.

 But Joel got tired of taking out the trash and occasionally editing some copy.

-He wrote the book, uh, the uh last jihad.
+He wrote the book, The Last Jihad.

-Uh there's a here's the basic principle of the book.
+Here's the basic principle of the book.

 Saddam's gone and Arafat's dead.

-An American president and his uh senior advisors are pushing hard for a peace deal between the Israelis and Palestinians, and at that point all hell breaks loose.
+An American president and his senior advisors are pushing hard for a peace deal between the Israelis and Palestinians.

-A dictator uh rises in Russia, Iran feverishly pursuing nuclear weapons, Russia and Iran form a military alliance.
+Russia and Iran form a military alliance.

 That, by the way, has never happened before, but it is happening now.

-Uh Russian dictator goes to the UN, demands that Israel be treated the same as Iraq, in other words, destroy all of their weapons of mass destruction in 30 days or face an international coalition and regime change.
+In other words, destroy all of their weapons of mass destruction in 30 days or face an international coalition and regime change.

 Will Israel resort to the Samson option, which is nuclear annihilation of her enemies, or will they turn to the Ezekiel option?